-In addition to the Progression Standards for Freshman-Junior Years outlined above, all junior students must maintain the following academic requirements to progress into the didactic year as a Physician Assistant major:

-- 1) Obtain a minimum 3.20 cumulative Q.P.A. at the completion of the spring semester of the junior year, and - 2) Obtain a minimum 3.00 cumulative Q.P.A. for all major and science courses by the completion of the spring semester of the junior year, and - 3) Earn a minimum grade of "B" in all major courses each semester, and - 4) Earn a minimum grade of "C" in all science courses each semester, and - 5) Obtain a minimum 2.666 Q.P.A. ("B-") average in a combined Q.P.A. of BIOL 205/205L and BIOL 206/206L and - 6) Provide documentation of 100 hours of health care experience (40 of which must be spent directly shadowing a PA in clinical practice) by the last day of class before final examinations start.
+All junior students must maintain the following academic requirements to progress into the didactic year as a Physician Assistant major: 1) obtain a minimum 3.00 cumulative Q.P.A. at the completion of the spring semester of the junior year, 2) obtain a minimum 3.00 cumulative Q.P.A. for all major and collateral^{} courses by the completion of the spring semester of the junior year, 3) earn a minimum grade of "B" in all major courses, 4) earn a minimum grade of "C" in all collateral^{} courses each semester and 5) provide documentation of 100 hours of health care experience (40 of which must be spent directly shadowing a PA in clinical practice) by the last day of class before final examinations start.

-Upon completion of the fall semester (junior year), any student with a cumulative Q.P.A. below 3.20 or the major/ sciencecourses cumulative Q.P.A. below 3.00 will be automatically placed on one semester of Physician Assistant Program Academic Probation.
-If a student fails to obtain a minimum "B" grade in a major course, minimum "C" grade in a sciencecourse during the junior year (including summer), or at the completion of the spring semester (junior year) falls below the minimum 3.20 cumulative Q.P.A. or the major/sciencecourses cumulative Q.P.A. is below 3.00, or fails to meet the minimum 2.666 Q.P.A. average ("B-") in a combined Q.P.A. of BIOL 205/205L and BIOL 206/206L, the student will be dismissed from the Physician Assistant Program.
+Upon completion of the fall semester (junior year), any student with a cumulative Q.P.A. below 3.00 or the major/collateral courses cumulative Q.P.A. below 3.00 will be automatically placed on one semester of Physician Assistant Program Academic Probation.
+If a student fails to obtain a minimum "B" grade in a major course, minimum "C" grade in a collateral course during the junior year (including summer), or at the completion of the spring semester (junior year) falls below the minimum 3.00 cumulative Q.P.A. or the major/collateral courses cumulative Q.P.A. is below 3.00, the student will be dismissed from the Physician Assistant Program.